 I think I’ve exhausted all of the motorcycle touring packing options over the years.
-From soft luggage to hard luggage, and from full touring set-ups to minimal arrangements, I’ve tried them all.
+From soft luggage to hard luggage and from touring set-ups to minimal arrangements, I’ve tried them all.

-But if you’re new to touring, the sheer abundance of motorcycle touring packing choices available to you can be overwhelming.
+But if you’re new to touring, the sheer abundance of choices can be overwhelming!

-And if that’s the case, maybe we should look at some of the advantages and disadvantages of both motorcycle touring packing options.
+Let’s have a look at some of the advantages and disadvantages of hard and soft packing options.

 Wrecking Your Panniers

 One of the main reasons people switch from hard luggage to soft luggage is because they’re tired of wrecking it.

 If you’re off-roading a big adventure bike that weighs over 300kg fully ladened, it won’t take many spills to trash your hard-earned panniers.

 And seeing as though a few spills are almost inevitable, it makes sense to swap your hard motorcycle touring packing set-up for a soft one.